brispone/odin-recipes/README.md

 # odin-recipes
-Recipes for The Odin Project
+Recipes Project for The Odin Project

+This is a project for the HTML section of The Odin Project.
+Will return when it is finished to outline what I have learned.